 Especially if your child is starting PreK-3 and attending school for the first time, we know firsthand that the transition to school is both exciting and hard.
 So, we thought we'd answer some of the questions that we had when we were joining the Langley community.

 Most importantly, if you have any questions, no matter how big or small, email email@example.com.
-That address is monitored by our four PTSA officers: the president, vice president, treasurer and secretary - these individuals know our community inside and out and can get you your answers, or direct you to the person who can.
-Also, join us for one of the upcoming play dates (Saturday, June 1, 10 am - noon and Saturday, July 13, 10 am - noon) - you and the kids get to visit classrooms, meet Langley tigers and staff and chat with families!
+That address is monitored by our four PTO officers: the president, vice president, treasurer and secretary - these individuals know our community inside and out and can get you your answers, or direct you to the person who can.
+We are having virtual "meet ups" for new parents to connect and ask questions of current parents.
+Email us if you are interested in joining and we will send you the zoom link.

 What makes Langley special?